-In 2005 then-governor Arnold Schwarzenegger wanted to make changes to California’s teacher tenure.
-He pressed to increase the time to achieve tenure from 2 to 5 years.
-He also proposed that teacher pay be based on merit, not length of tenure.
-Schwarzenegger believed that continued employment should be tied to performance, not, as he put it, “just showing up.”
+In 2005 then-governor Arnold Schwarzenegger wanted to make changes to California’s teacher tenure, increasing the time to achieve tenure from 2 to 5 years.
+He also proposed that teacher pay be based on merit, not length of tenure, and that continued employment be tied instead to performance, not, as he put it, “just showing up.”

 Proponents have their reasons for supporting tenure.
 Lily Eskelsen Garcia, MEd, President of the National Education Association (NEA) explains, “These policies don’t prevent bad teachers from being fired; they prevent good teachers from being fired for bad reasons.”

-The topic of teacher tenure remains a contentious one.
-In this episode, we delve into its history.
-We also explain why it’s so hard to fire a bad educator.
-And what are the benefits and problems associated with tenure?
+The topic of teacher tenure remains a contentious one, and In this episode we delve into its history, why it’s so hard to fire a bad teacher, and what are the benefits and problems associated with tenure.
 Of course, it’s not all seriousness.
 Not when Jen and Sharyn have opinions.
-So grab a seat at the table in the virtual teacher’s lounge .See if you agree with us about what to do about teacher tenure.
+So grab a seat at the table in the virtual teacher’s lounge and see if you agree with us about what to do about teacher tenure.